birkenkrahe/ai482/5_ai_agents/README.md

-Of course, the talk is steeped in technical and commercial language that you will not understand - but hopefully, with my comments (below each video), you'll be able to follow the story.
+Of course, the talk is steeped in technical and commercial language that you will not understand - but hopefully, with my comments (below each video) and the glossary below, you'll be able to follow the story.
 Enjoy!

 ![img](./img/sap.png)